-A “last will and testament” is a legal document that contains instructions on how your property (legally known as your “estate”) should be distributed when you die.
-By spelling out exactly how you would like your estate handled in the event of your death, a will provides peace of mind for yourself and your loved ones.
+A last will and testament is a legal document that expresses how you want your property and assets distributed after your death.
+By spelling out exactly how you would like your estate handled when you die, you can avoid family strife and have peace of mind that they will honor your wishes.
 Here are the top ten reasons to make a will.

 Table of Contents